One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: Related Work

-Existing paradigms for benchmarking LLM performance in multi-turn dialogues can be broadly categorized into three approaches as follows.
+Existing work for benchmarking LLMs in multi-turn dialogues can be categorized as follows:

-First, {script-based evaluations}~\cite{li-etal-2025-structflowbench,deshpande-etal-2025-multichallenge,jia2025simulbench} utilize static conversational logs, either from human-chatbot interactions or simulated histories, to assess a model's response to the final user query.
-While this method ensures a controlled and consistent comparison across different LLMs, it fails to capture the stateful, interactive nature of dialogue, where the model's own prior responses influence the conversation's trajectory.
+First, {script-based evaluations}~\cite{li-etal-2025-structflowbench,deshpande-etal-2025-multichallenge,jia2025simulbench} utilize static conversational logs, derived either from human-bot interactions or simulated histories, to assess a model's response to the final user query.
+While this approach ensures controlled and consistent LLM comparison, it fails to capture the interactive nature of dialogue, where a model's prior responses fundamentally influence the conversational trajectory.

-A second line of work employs {pre-defined conversational templates}~\cite{zheng2023judging,fan2025fairmtbench,han2025can}.
-This approach relies on significant manual effort from human annotators to design fixed user query sequences.
-Consequently, these benchmarks face scalability limitations, both in conversational depth and in their susceptibility to saturation as models become overly optimized to the test set over time.
+Second, a line of work employs {pre-defined templates}~\cite{zheng2023judging,fan2025fairmtbench,han2025can}.
+This approach is labor-intensive, requiring significant human effort to design fixed user query sequences.
+Consequently, these benchmarks face scalability limitations regarding conversational depth and are susceptible to saturation as models become overly optimized to the test set over time.

-Third, researchers have explored the use of LLMs as user simulators~\cite{zhu2024reliable,sekulic-etal-2024-reliable} and evaluation methods based on conversations between LLMs~\cite{duan-etal-2024-botchat,zhao-etal-2025-auto}.
-Nevertheless, such interactions are prone to uncontrolled divergence and can be influenced by inherent biases, such as a model's preference for responses generated by models from its own family~\cite{wataoka2025selfpreferencebiasllmasajudge}.
+Third, researchers have explored using LLMs as user simulators~\cite{zhu2024reliable,sekulic-etal-2024-reliable} and evaluation methods based on conversations between LLMs~\cite{duan-etal-2024-botchat,zhao-etal-2025-auto}.
+Nevertheless, such interactions are prone to uncontrolled divergence and exhibit inherent biases, such as family bias~\cite{wataoka2025selfpreferencebiasllmasajudge}.

-Our framework synthesizes the strengths of these paradigms.
-It integrates the consistency of pre-defined evaluation with the linguistic richness of LLM-based synthesizers.
-Crucially, it mitigates their respective shortcomings through a novel three-layer tracking mechanism, which ensures conversational coherence and enables the dynamic generation of theoretically unlimited dialogue turns.
+In contrast, our framework integrates the structural rigor of pre-defined evaluations with the linguistic richness of LLM-based synthesizers, enabling a dynamic generation of theoretically unlimited dialogue turns.